Social media marketing: Ethics

-The code of ethics that is affiliated with traditional marketing can also be applied to social media.
-However, with social media being so personal and international, there is another list of complications and challenges that come along with being ethical online.
-A sensitive topic about social media professionals is the subject of ethics in social media marketing practices, specifically: the proper uses of, often, very personal data.
-With the invention of social media, the marketer no longer has to focus solely on the basic demographics and psychographics given from television and magazines, but now they can see what consumers like to hear from advertisers, how they engage online, and what their needs and wants are.
-The general concept of being ethical while marking on social network sites is to be honest with the intentions of the campaign, avoid false advertising, be aware of user privacy conditions (which means not using consumers' private information for gain), respect the dignity of persons in the shared online community, and claim responsibility for any mistakes or mishaps that are results of your marketing campaign.
+The ethical principles associated with traditional marketing can also be applied to social media.
+However, with social media being so personal and international, online ethics come with additional complications and challenges.
+A sensitive topic amongst social media professionals is the subject of ethics in social media marketing practices, specifically the proper uses of, often, very personal data.
+With social media, marketers can see what consumers like to hear from advertisers, how they engage online, and what their needs and wants are, instead of focusing solely on the basic demographics and psychographics given from television and magazines.

+The general concept of ethical social media usage entails honesty with a campaign's intentions, avoiding false advertising, awareness of user privacy conditions (which means not using consumers' private information for gain), respecting people's dignity, and taking responsibility for mistakes or mishaps that result from marketing campaigns.
 Most social network marketers use websites like Facebook and MySpace to try to drive traffic to another website.
-While it is ethical to use social networking websites to spread a message to people who are genuinely interested, many people game the system with auto-friend adding programs and spam messages and bulletins.
-Social networking websites are becoming wise to these practices, however, and are effectively weeding out and banning offenders.

 In addition, social media platforms have become extremely aware of their users and collect information about their viewers to connect with them in various ways.
-Social-networking website Facebook Inc. is quietly working on a new advertising system that would let marketers target users with ads based on the massive amounts of information people reveal on the site about themselves.
-This may be an unethical or ethical feature to some individuals.
+Facebook is quietly working on a new advertising system that would let marketers target users with ads based on the massive amounts of information people reveal on the site about themselves.

 Some people may react negatively because they believe it is an invasion of privacy.
 On the other hand, some individuals may enjoy this feature because their social network recognizes their interests and sends them particular advertisements pertaining to those interests.
 Consumers like to network with people who share their interests and desires.
-Individuals who agree to have their social media profile public, should be aware that advertisers have the ability to take information that interests them to be able to send them information and advertisements to boost their sales.
 Managers invest in social media to foster relationships and interact with customers.
-This is an ethical way for managers to send messages about their advertisements and products to their consumers.